cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.1.3 =
+Removed htaccess feature as it seems to be conflicting for some users

+= 11.1.2 =
+Added support for the Mall.sk availability feed
+Added user cap filter

+= 11.1.1 =
+Added quantity support for Skroutz feeds

+= 11.1.0 =
+Update of post meta extra fields only when they are set and filled

+= 11.0.9 =
+Added user security checks

+= 11.0.8 =
+Added template for Slovakian Mall.sk marketplace

 = 11.0.7 =
 Added missing capability checks on plugin settings that could influence product feeds.
 Only administrators are allowed to make these changes